HMS Jed (1904): First World War

 In July 1914, she was on the China Station, based at Hong Kong, tendered to HMS Triumph.
-She deployed with the China Squadron to Tsingtao to blockade the German base.
+She deployed with the China Squadron to Qingdao to blockade the German base.
 On 24 November 1914, after the Japanese declaration of war, she returned to Hong Kong.
-With the fall of Tsingtao and the sinking of the SMS Emden, she was redeployed to the 5th Destroyer Flotilla in the Mediterranean Fleet in November 1914, accompanying HMS Triumph, to support the Dardanelles campaign.
+With the fall of Qingdao and the sinking of the SMS Emden, she was redeployed to the 5th Destroyer Flotilla in the Mediterranean Fleet in November 1914, accompanying HMS Triumph, to support the Dardanelles campaign.

 On 18 March 1915, in conjunction with HMS Chelmer and HMS Colne, she assisted with the rescue of the crew of the battleship HMS Ocean after she struck a mine in the Dardanelles.

 She arrived at Skyros on 14 April 1915 with HMS Wear and HMS Kennet.
 Upon the arrival of the transports on 16 April, the three ships pursued the Turkish torpedo boat Demir Hissar, which was attacking the transport SS Manitou at Tribouki.
 The Turkish torpedo boat was driven ashore and destroyed.
 They shared the prize monies awarded.

 On 25 April 1915, she supported the landings at ANZAC Cove as part of the 3rd Division’s feint attack on Bulair.

 In May 1915, she was stationed in the Gulf of Xeros to act as a wireless relay for submarines operating in the Dardanelles, principally HMS E11.

 December 1915 found her on the Smyrna Patrol, enforcing the blockade of the Turkish coast from Cape Kaba to latitude 38o30’E, 200 nautical miles including Smyrna.
 At this time, she was based at Port Iero on the island of Mytelene.

 From 1 to 7 January 1916, she participated in the roundup of enemy agents in Mytelene.

 She remained in the Mediterranean until the end of the war.